 If it sounds remarkably stupid, that's because it is.

-First of all, I exercise so to maintain good blood circulation, secondly, under normal circumstances I'd consider being hit with a branch abuse rather than pleasure.
+First of all, I exercise a ton to maintain good blood circulation, secondly, under normal circumstances I'd consider being hit with a branch abuse rather than pleasure.
 Plus, it hurts.

 But there's a story here ...